iDataist/Deploy-a-Flask-App-to-Amazon-Elastic-Kubernetes-Service-with-a-CI-CD-pipeline/README.md

 ### Run the API Locally using the Flask Server
 - Install python dependencies: These dependencies are kept in a `requirements.txt` file in the root directory of the repository.
 To install them, go to the project directory and run the command `pip install -r requirements.txt`.

-- Set up the environment: You do not need to create an `.env` file to run locally but you do need two variables available in your terminal environment:
+- Set up the environment: You do not need to create an `.env_file` file to run locally but you do need two variables available in your terminal environment:
     - JWT_SECRET - The secret used to make the JWT, for the purpose of this course the secret can be any string.
     - LOG_LEVEL - It represents the level of logging.
 It is optional to be set.
 It has a default value as 'INFO', but when debugging an app locally, you may want to set it to 'DEBUG'.